vksbhagat/saraswati-ltsp/README.md

 # saraswati-ltsp
-Scripts and documentation to configure LTSP and installing necessary software
+Scripts and documentation to configure LTSP and installing necessary software.

+##Coming soon